 We want your home to look great – and we’re ready to do everything we can to help you achieve that goal.

 But please, avoid the use of rare exotic woods that are illegally clear-cut from the world’s rapidly disappearing rainforest.

-Half the world’s rainforests have been destroyed in a century, and at this rate, you could see them vanish altogether in your lifetime.
+We have destroyed half the world’s rainforests in a century, and at this rate, you could see them vanish altogether in your lifetime.

 If that doesn’t worry you, consider the fact that deforestation is considered the second most important driver of climate change – responsible for 18-25% of global annual carbon dioxide emissions.

 At The Amish Craftsman, we care about future generations, so we make sure all of our wood is sustainable and legally cut.

 Tip #4: How “Wild” Do You Want to Be?